-Tradition says that several years before the present church was built priests of the Order of St. Benedict from the St. Cloud area came to Carver area and founded a small mission chapel, its location unknown, and that later church services were held in the homes of town parishoners until St. Nicholas Church was finished.
+Tradition says that several years before the present church was built, priests of the Order of St. Benedict from the St. Cloud area came to the Carver area and founded a small mission chapel, its location unknown, and that later church services were held in the homes of town parishoners until the St. Nicholas Church was finished.

 The parish church sits on a high promontory with a splendid view overlooking the town of Carver and the Minnesota River Valley.
 From the church bell tower, it is said, one could see all the way to Fort Snelling in the days when the area was barren of trees.
 The area near the church was originally platted in 1857 to be the Carver Town Square, and an old tradition states that there was (or is yet hidden) a Carver cornerstone monument up on the hill near St. Nicholas.
 In August 1868 many of the lots on Carver Block 44 were consolidated to build the church and sold by various owners to Bishop Thomas Grace, the second Roman Catholic Bishop of St. Paul, Minnesota, representing the Franciscan Brotherhood.
-Virtually all of the rest of the church property was purchased or acquired by Henry and Susanna Zanger, their son George, and other heirs.
+Virtually all of the rest of the church property was purchased, acquired, and donated by Henry and Susanna Zanger, their son George, and other heirs.
 Great benefactors to St. Nicholas Church, the Zanger family on Third Street East in Carver gave (sold for a dollar each) the bulk of the parcels that came to be today's St. Nicholas Church property.
-Today St. Nicholas church owns all of Carver Block 44, as well as portions of Blocks 43, 45, 55, 56, and 57, as well as parts of platted vacated streets and allevs on Hickory, Ash, and West Fifth Streets.
+Today St. Nicholas church owns all of Carver Block 44, as well as portions of Blocks 43, 45, 55, 56, and 57, as well as parts of platted vacated streets and alleys on Hickory, Ash, and West Fifth Streets.
 In November 1911 the Franciscan Brotherhood transferred the original Block 44 parcel to the church of St. Nicholas.

 The church is built in a pinkish-orange brick in a rural European Gothic Revival style with a trace of Greek Revival elements.
 In Aug.
 1868 the brickdealing firm of Griggs & Miller provided the brick and received the contract to build the church, which was to be 30' by 60' with an addition, at a cost of \$4,000.
 Brickdealer Griggs is probably Chauncey W. Griggs, who was active in the brick making business in Chaska in the 1860s.
 Brickdealer Miller is perhaps Frederick Miller, who in the 1860s had a Carver brickyard and river barge business in partnership with Philip Reynolds.
 Frederick is perhaps the same person as Fritz Miller, who owned a Chaska brickyard until selling it to Lucien Warner in 1873.
-Griggs and Miller seem to have partnered up in the brickdealing business, perhaps only for a short time in 1868 before Griggs went on to great fortune in St. Paul in the lumber business, owning even a great mansion yet found there at 476 Summit Avenue.
+Griggs and Miller seem to have partnered up in the brickdealing business, perhaps only for a short time in 1868 before Griggs went on to great fortune in St. Paul in the lumber business in St. Paul, Minnesota and inTacoma, Washington.
 The brick for St. Nicholas Church seems to have come from elsewhere, perhaps from Shakopee, Minnesota.
 The architect for the church was Charles Bachman and the building was constructed under the supervision of mason Marvin White.
-It features Gothic arched windows and a three story shingled bell tower, also of Gothic influence, that was added about 1880 through a generous gift by a parishoner, Genoveva Kimmel, who lived at 420 Broadway in Carver.
-The bell tower does not appears on Sanborn Fire Insurance Maps for Carver from 1894-1911, but is shown on the next successive map in 1928.
-Also featured are attached exterior buttresses, a full frieze, and broken pedimented gable ends.
+On Aug.
+14, 1868, as the church was being built, Minnesota Congressman Ignatius Donnelly, a noted aurhor and former Minnesota Lieutenant Governor spoke at the site during the congressional contest of 1868.